snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 fi
 ```

-... but is Probably unintended lexicographical comparison.
+... but is probably unintended lexicographical comparison.
 A correct way would be:

 ```
 if (( my_var > 3 )); then